Environment Strategy 2020 to 2030

 What actions are we taking?

 Whilst some projects are already underway, there is a lot to do.
 A comprehensive Delivery Plan to accompany the strategy has been developed, and draws together the excellent work and plans from across the district.
 One of the first actions following the Environment Strategy has been the development of an Ultra Low Emission Vehicle Strategy.
 Through this strategy we are seeking to support residents and businesses in the transition to low emission vehicles.
-This was approved by the Executive on 3 September 2020.
+This was approved by the Executive on 3 September 2020 and is currently under review due to the fast changing nature of this area of delivery.

-Progress is monitored through our Environment Board and is supported by our Environment Delivery Team.
+Progress is monitored through the council's internal governance, the Executive and the Environment Advisory Group and is supported by our Environment Delivery Team.

 Environment Strategy Annual Progress Reports